What Is Durometer (Hardness)?

 The three most commonly used scales are the A, D, and OO scales.
 While the boundaries of many of the durometer scales overlap (such as Shore B and Shore D which are both intended to be used for materials that have a hardness of over 90A), these three scales are comprehensive and can cover a wide range of materials with different hardnesses.
 It’s important to note, however, that the hardness values between different scales should not be compared, and hardness values between scales should not be converted.

-What Are the Examples of Materials That Are Usually Measured by a Durometer (Hardness)?
+Examples of Materials That Are Often Measured by a Durometer Scale

 The list below describes some materials whose hardnesses are commonly measured by a durometer: